 These four characteristics combined make up the focus of the 4-point, extended-response tasks, Writing from Sources.
-Whether in response to an individual text or a paired selection, a student will be asked to synthesize, evaluate, and evidence their thinking in a coherent and legible manner.
-Please note the holistic 4-Point Writing Evaluation Rubric in Grade 3 on page 19, Grades 4-5 on page 20, and Grades 6-8 on page 21.
+Whether in response to an individual text or a paired selection, a student will be asked to synthesize, evaluate, and provide evidence for their thinking in a coherent and legible manner.
+Please note the holistic 4-Point Writing Evaluation Rubric in Grade 3 on page 18, Grades 4-5 on page 19, and Grades 6-8 on page 20.